Verrok/Keyloop/README.md

 Works **only** on client-side

-Original idea and some source code was taken from [TapeMouse](https://github.com/dries007/TapeMouse) as it's author stopped maintaining it
+Original idea and some of the source code was taken from [TapeMouse](https://github.com/dries007/TapeMouse) as it's author stopped maintaining it
 # How to
 ### `/keyloop list`
 Command displays all available keybindings

 You can hover over keybind and click on it to suggest command

 ![image](https://user-images.githubusercontent.com/26070304/141831414-f55cf569-125c-44e0-8b83-58db7c5a38a7.png)